A new online cognitive behavioral therapy program is available for chronic pain patients – easily accessible and is completed at your own pace.

 Each of the 8 modules follows a sequential order that builds upon concepts in previous modules.
 They consist of information to read and comprehend at your own pace, interactive activities, and end-of-module homework.

 The main potential benefit of this program for pain patients is that the program can be accessed online at no cost.
 Psychosocial support is recommended to many, if not all, chronic pain patients.
 However, many of these patients will not seek psychotherapy as the costs are too high or a lack of access.
-Having access to this program for free will be extremely helpful because not only are you able to receive CBT at no cost, you can complete the program at your own pace.
+Having access to this program will be extremely helpful because not only are you able to receive CBT at no cost, you can complete the program at your own pace.

 Various research studies have shown the efficacy of iCBT.
 A review of various iCBT programs revealed that in 7 trials, between 43% and 86% of chronic pain patients had significant decreases in pain intensity.
 Results of this review demonstrated that online CBT is effective for individuals with fibromyalgia, back and neck pain, and mixed etiology chronic pain.
 A study conducted on a physician-directed 5-module iCBT program for pain showed positive results.
 The treatment group achieved significantly greater improvements than controls in levels of anxiety, depression, and average pain levels after completion of the program.